hieppham8083/Amazon_Vine_Analysis/README.md

   - The percentage of 5-star Vine members are 43.62%, and non-Vine members are 44% and 47.95%.

 ## Results
-- the following results of my analysis to confirm that there does not appear to be any sort of positivity bias.
+- The following results of my analysis to confirm that there does not appear to be any sort of positivity bias.
 ![alt text](../main/Resources/Results.png)